sensu/sensu-docs-legacy/source/docs/0.22/install-rabbitmq-on-ubuntu-debian.md

 ## Configure Sensu

 The following Sensu configuration files are provided as examples.
-Please review the [RabbitMQ reference documentation](rabbitmq) for additional information on configuring Sensu to communicate with RabbitMQ, and the [reference documentation on Sensu configuration](configuration) for more information on how Sensu loads configuration.
+Please review the [RabbitMQ reference documentation][6] for additional information on configuring Sensu to communicate with RabbitMQ, and the [reference documentation on Sensu configuration][7] for more information on how Sensu loads configuration.

 ### Example Standalone Configuration